geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-index.md

 ## Index creation

-1. GeoNetwork will connect to Elasticserach on startup, and indices will be created if they do not exist.
+1. GeoNetwork will connect to Elasticsearch on startup, and indices will be created if they do not exist.

     * GeoNetwork will start even if Elasticsearch index is down (or not yet running).